31 Things to do in Connecticut this November Last Updated 10/20

 14. Visit a nature center.
 Check out animal exhibits, environmental programs, dioramas and more at Northwest Park & Nature Center in Windsor, Denison Pequotsepos Nature Center in Mystic and New Canaan Nature Center.

 15. Take a walk on the wild side.
 Come face-to-face with sloths, ocelots, tigers and more at Connecticut's Beardsley Zoo in Bridgeport.
-If you want to try your hand at feeding a few, get personal with some of Connecticut’s winged creatures at the Livingston Ripley Waterfowl Conservancy.
+If you want to meet some barnyard animals, visit the lovable sheep, pigs, goats, horses and more at Flamig Farm in West Simsbury.

 16. Keep it corny.
 Ellsworth Farm Corn Maze stays open until late November, so you can keep having fall fun with the family!